Wisconsin

 Eligibility Requirements

-• A US citizen
+• You are a US citizen

 In Wisconsin, you cannot vote if you have been convicted of a felony and are currently serving any part of your sentence (including extended supervision, probation, or parole).
 After completing your sentence and no longer being supervised by the Department of Corrections, your voting rights are restored, and you must re-register to vote.
+If you are in jail serving a misdemeanor sentence or awaiting trial, you are still eligible to vote, typically through an absentee ballot.

 When registering to vote, individuals experiencing homelessness in Wisconsin can use a letter from a shelter or another organization that serves unhoused individuals as proof of residence.
-For more information and a sample letter from the Wisconsin Elections Commission regarding voting for unhoused persons, click here.
+For more information and a sample letter from the Wisconsin Elections Commission regarding voting for unhoused persons, click here

 ID Needed for Voter Registration